ThuraAung1601/mmCRFseg/README.md

 | Recall                      | 0.953        |
 | Accuracy                    | 0.980        |

-It was trained and tested on myPOS corpus version 3.0[1] based on the study of Win Pa Pa et al.[2].
+It was trained and tested on myPOS corpus version 3.0[1].
+Win Pa Pa et.al [2] also studied the CRF approach but in this tool, we used different feature sets for better segmentation results.

 ## Other useful text segmentation tools for Myanmar Langauge
-- myWord[3] : syllable, word, sub_word and phrase segmenter for Burmese <br />
+- myWord[3]: syllable, word, sub_word and phrase segmenter for Burmese <br />
-( Highly recommend : **most accurate because of its large dictionary sizes, different approaches for different tokens units** )

-- Myan-word-breaker[4] : Statistical approach based word segmentation
+- Myan-word-breaker[4]: Statistical approach based word segmentation

-- pyidaungsu[5] : Python text processing library for Myanmar language <br />
+- pyidaungsu[5]: Python text processing library for Myanmar language <br />
 ( Many future works and still under development.
 It also used CRF model for word segmentation. )

 ## Download repo